There’s a reason we all love dogs. It’s not just because of their cute eyes and ears, but because of the companionship and loyalty they provide.

 It’ll sport brown eyes, a black nose, and a high, curved tail.

-A full-grown Westiepoo is around the same size of most medium-sized breeds.
+A full-grown Westiepoo is around the same size as most medium-sized breeds.
 It grows anywhere between 13-17 inches in length.

 What is the life expectancy of the Westiepoo?